• Location: Jalan Raya Amed, next to Selang Beach.

 Blue Moon Villas – Popular and secluded, but not too isolated, with tasteful Balinese décor.

-The spacious villas feature enchanting Balinese touches, as well as an extensive balcony facing the sea.
+The spacious villas feature enchanting Balinese touches as well as extensive balconies facing the sea.
 Pleasingly not huddled together, they overlook an infinity pool that is surrounded by palm trees and has edges that somehow blend into the azure horizon.
-The cheaper rooms layered up the hill on the other side of the road also offer superb views, while the café is breezy, popular, and lined with comfy cushions.
-There are a few eateries nearby, and steps just down the road lead to a beach, which is typical of Amed: scenic but rocky, with superb snorkeling just offshore.
+The cheaper rooms layered up the hill on the other side of the road also offer superb views, and the café is breezy, popular, and lined with comfy cushions.
+There are a few eateries nearby, and steps just down the road lead to a beach which is typical of Amed: scenic but rocky, with superb snorkeling just offshore.

 Blue Moon Villas – The Location

 - Area: The hotel spreads along both sides of the road, with rooms climbing up the hill and villas on the clifftop facing the sea.
 A few classy eateries nearby, but in a less developed region.

 - Address: Selang Beach, Amed-Karangasem.
 Along Jalan Raya Amed, the only road in Bunutan village.
 Midway along the southern part of the laidback area known as Amed, which stretches about 10 km along the east coast of Bali.

 - How to Get There: No taxi from the airport will come this far, so organize transfers by car through the hotel – which takes about 2.5 hours.
 Many people stop at Amed on the way to/from the Gili Islands, which is connected by speedboats run by Freebird Express and Gili Sea Express.
 Book at travel agencies at either end, or compare schedules and book online.

 - Handy to: Snorkeling spots and scuba-diving agencies.

 Blue Moon Villas – The Basics

 - Guests: More suitable for couples than families.
 Younger guests prefer the rooms based around the café, and older guests the secluded villas at the front.